 A misdiagnosis can be one of the worst things that can happen to you when you go to see a doctor.
 In many cases, a misdiagnosis means that you will not have your condition treated, but it may also mean that the doctor thinks you have an entirely different medical problem.
 This can lead to unnecessary treatments, driving up the cost of your medical care and forcing you to undergo potentially dangerous treatments and surgeries or leading you to take unnecessary medication.
-If you had a medical condition misdiagnosed in Maryland, you might be entitled to sue your doctor.
-The Maryland misdiagnosis lawyers at the Law Offices of Randolph Rice explain how.
+If you had a medical condition misdiagnosed in Maryland, you might be entitled to sue your doctor. the Maryland misdiagnosis lawyers at Rice, Murtha & Psoras explain how.

 Who is at Fault for a Misdiagnosis or Failed Diagnosis Under Maryland Law?

 In most cases where you suffer sub-par medical care or your doctor does not do everything they should have done to get you the care you need, your doctor is responsible.
 In some cases, the injuries and harm you suffered might rest on the shoulders of another member of the medical staff, such as a nurse or a physician’s assistant, but these kinds of issues are usually the doctor’s fault.

 With most medical malpractice lawsuits in Maryland, you analyze who was at fault for the injuries and complications you faced by looking at the duties that each party owed you.
 Doctors owe their patients a duty of reasonable care, which means that they must provide you with care that meets the “standard of care” that other doctors with similar training and experience would provide.
 If the care they offered fell below those standards, you can usually sue them for medical malpractice, including in cases of wrongful misdiagnosis.